radius-project/radius/docs/content/user-guides/tutorial/webapp/webapp-initial-deployment/index.md

 ## Define a Radius app as a .bicep file

 Radius uses the [Bicep language](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/bicep-overview) as its file-format and structure.
-In this tutorial you will define an app named `webapp` that will contain the container and database components, all described in Bicep.
+In this tutorial you will define an app named `webapp` that will contain the container and database resources, all described in Bicep.

 Create a new file named `template.bicep` and paste the following:

 {{< rad file="snippets/empty-app.bicep" embed=true >}}

 ## Add a container component

-Next you'll add a `todoapp` component for the website's frontend.
+Next you'll add a `todoapp` resource for the website's frontend.

 Radius captures the relationships and intentions behind an application, which simplifies deployment and management.
-The single `todoapp` component in your template.bicep file will contain everything needed for the website frontend to run.
+The single `todoapp` resource in your template.bicep file will contain everything needed for the website frontend to run.

-Your `todoapp` component will specify:
+Your `todoapp`, which is a ContainerComponent resource, will specify:
-- **kind:** `radius.dev/Container@v1alpha1`, a generic container.
 - **container image:** `radiusteam/tutorial-todoapp`, a Docker image the container will run.
 This is where your website's front end code lives.
 - **bindings:** `http`, a Radius binding that adds the ability to listen for HTTP traffic (on port 3000 here).[]

 Update your template.bicep file to match the full application definition:

 {{< rad file="snippets/container-app.bicep" embed=true >}}

 ## Deploy the application

 Now you are ready to deploy the application for the first time.